 After finding street parking around the fort, you can pay your fee and enter the grounds.
 They do a great job of staffing the fort with knowledgeable people who dress like how they may have during the time period and tell you about some of the different rooms as you enter.

 They also have an audio narrative that plays when you walk up to the various doors and look in.
 I found this to be pretty cool as it let me spend more time at the places I was interested in and hear about the history.
 Here are some of the rooms you will see while there.

 The central building is the only one that remains from the original fort, and it has a few unique rooms inside that all have to do with Sutter himself.
-The rooms include his main office, his business office and a room where he hired surgeons to help with treating the people.
+The rooms include his main office, his business office, and a place where he hired surgeons to help with treating the people.
 Here are a few pictures.

 The amount of time you spend at Sutter’s Fort is entirely up to you.
-I would recommend at least 45 minutes to see all the rooms and more time if you want to actually hear about the history.
+I would recommend at least 45 minutes to see all the rooms and more time if you want actually to hear about the history.
 I enjoyed my time there and learned a lot about the area.
-I found it fascinating to be walking through the old fort and seeing all the large modern buildings towering above it.
+I found it fascinating to walk through the old fort and see all the modern buildings towering above it.
 Check it out if you are in the area and let me know what you thought of it in the comments.